IR Controlled Robot Using Arduino!

 Arduino robot, IR controlled robot using arduino uno

 Disclaimer: This blog contains Amazon and Banggood Affiliate links.
-Buying product from those links helps us run this blog without any extra charges on you.
+Buying products from those links helps us run this blog without any extra charges on you.

 Requirements: